andrea-liliana/Data-and-AI-Challenge/UnderstandData.md

 Lift and shift - Migrate from physical or virtualized on-premises servers to Azure Virtual Machines.
 Benefits: higher availability, lower operational costs, and the ability to transfer workloads from one datacenter to another.
 Disadvantage: the application can't take advantage of the many features available within Azure.

+## Data Process

+Extract, transform, and load (ETL).

+The transformation step may take a long time.
+It is the process used for ingesting data from an on-premises database to an on-premises data warehouse.

+An alternative approach is extract, load, and transform (ELT).
+The data is extracted and loaded into a large data repository, such as Azure Cosmos DB or Azure Data Lake Storage.
+This process is used for ingesting data from an on-premises database into the cloud.

+## Evaluation notes

+Duplicating customer content for redundancy and meeting service-level agreements (SLAs) in Azure meets which cloud technical requirement?
+High availability, it  duplicates customer content for redundancy and meets SLAs in Azure.